dcgc/dcgc.io/threat-intelligence.md

 	- Leveraged against larger datasets for enrichment
 	- Often research value more than concrete detections such as unique correlations in SIEM

+Organizations and teams can either focus on actuating on intelligence or on producing intelligence.
+A team can bounce back and forth between these two concepts (but not doing both at the same time).